jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

 # Behat can help us discover what we don't know

     @@@ gherkin
-    Feature: Don't let anonymous people use the PHP filter In order to prevent site hacking
+    Feature: Do not let anonymous people use the PHP filter In order to prevent site hacking
       As a site owner
-      I need to know that my site isn't improperly configured
+      I need to know that my site is properly configured

     Scenario: No php filter for comments                                             # features/no_anon_php.feature:6 Given I am on the homepage                                                     # FeatureContext::iAmOnTheHomepage()